Essential Health & Safety Documents and Basics

 - The Arrangements for Health and Safety

-One approach is to purchase a ready made set of documents from us.
-We do not think this is a good solution and does not meet the intended spirit of the legislation but it is a option we can offer.
+One approach is to purchase a ready-made set of documents.
+We do not think this is a good solution and does not meet the intended spirit of the legislation.

-A far better approach is use our expertise in helping you develop a straightforward policy document and guide you in putting into to place a practical approach to dealing with health and safety, enhancing your business rather than it getting in the way.
-Tackling the legal requirements doesn't need to involve a large drain on the business's resources, and once a basic framework is in place you will start to see the benefits it can bring.
+A far better approach uses our expertise in helping you develop a straightforward policy document and guide you in putting into to place a practical approach to dealing with health and safety, enhancing your business rather than it getting in the way.
+Tackling the legal requirements does not need to involve a large drain on the business's resources, and once a basic framework is in place you will start to see the benefits it can bring.

 Competent Persons to Advise on Legal Requirements of Health and Safety Law

 Regulation 7 of the Management of Health and Safety at Work Regulations 1999 requires employers to appoint 'one or more competent persons' to assist in meeting the legal requirements of safety law.
 These people to not have to be employees - the necessary help can be obtained through consultants.

 It is important to bear in mind that the legal duty to safeguard the safety and health of workers lies with the employer and cannot be passed on to an outside consultant.

 The HSE defines a person as a competent safety advisor ... where he has sufficient training and experience or knowledge and other qualities to enable him properly to assist in undertaking the measures".

 More complicated situations will require the competent person to have a higher level of knowledge and experience.
 More complex or highly technical situations will call for specific applied knowledge and skills which can be offered by appropriately qualified specialists.